kumarlabgit/ESL-PSC/esl_psc_rs/README.md

   --show-selected-sites
 ```

-You can also call the run pipeline explicitly as:
+You can also invoke the run pipeline explicitly as:

 ```bash
 ./target/release/esl-psc run ...